zuozhenggh/learning-library/data-management-library/goldengate/veridata-advance/ggv-database-partitions/ggv-db-partitions.md

   Notice the compare pairs that have been generated with Database Row Partition.

     ![](./images/5_DB.png " ")

-  You may now proceed to the lab on [Creating and Executing Jobs](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=833&p210_type=1&session=1455719632468) to create a new job.
-Add the **Group_DBPartition** Group to this job.

-This concludes this lab.
-You may now proceed to the next lab.

 ## Want to Learn More?